Skip to content

 Specify exclusion criteria

 Exclusion criteria can be specified based on features of the user's web browser, such as the display size and whether certain features are reported.
-See the page on excluding subjects based on browser features.
+See the page on excluding participants based on browser features.

 Display a progress bar